John Churchill, 1st Duke of Marlborough: Oudenaarde and Malplaquet

 Marlborough's main battles and sieges in the War of the Spanish Succession.
 In the decade he held command, 1702–11, Marlborough fought five great battles and besieged and captured over 30 enemy fortresses.

 The military setbacks of 1707 continued through the opening months of 1708, with the defection of Bruges and Ghent to the French.
 Marlborough remained despondent about the general situation, but his optimism received a major boost with the arrival in theatre of Prince Eugene, his co-commander at Blenheim.
 Heartened by the Prince's robust confidence, Marlborough set about to regain the strategic initiative.
-After a forced march, the Allies crossed the river Schelde at Oudenaarde just as the French army, under Marshal Vendôme and the duc de Burgundy, was crossing farther north with the intent of besieging the place.
+After a forced march, the Allies crossed the river Schelde at Oudenaarde just as the French army, under Marshal Vendôme and Louis, Duke of Burgundy, was crossing farther north with the intent of besieging the place.
 Marlborough – with renewed self-assurance – moved decisively to engage them.
 His subsequent victory at the Battle of Oudenaarde on 11 July 1708 demoralised the French army in Flanders; his eye for ground, his sense of timing and his keen knowledge of the enemy were again amply demonstrated.
 The success, aided by the dissension of the two French commanders, restored the strategic initiative to the Allies, who now opted to besiege Lille, the strongest fortress in Europe.
 While the Duke commanded the covering force, Eugene oversaw the siege of the town, which surrendered on 22 October; however, it was not until 10 December that the resolute Boufflers yielded the citadel.
 Yet for all the difficulties of the winter siege, the campaign of 1708 had been a remarkable success, requiring superior logistical skill and organisation.
 The Allies re-took Brugge and Gent, and the French were driven out of almost all the Spanish Netherlands.

 Prince Eugene of Savoy by Jacob van Schuppen.
 Apart from Ramillies, Eugene shared in Marlborough's great battles in the War of the Spanish Succession.

 While Marlborough achieved honours on the battlefield, the Whigs, now in the ascendancy, drove the remaining Tories from the Cabinet.
 Marlborough and Godolphin, now distanced from Anne, would henceforth have to conform to the decisions of a Whig ministry, while the Tories, sullen and vengeful, looked forward to their former leaders' downfall.
 To compound his troubles, the Duchess, spurred on by her hatred of Harley and Abigail, had finally driven the Queen to distraction and wrecked what was left of their friendship.
 Sarah was retained in her court position out of necessity, as the price to be paid to keep her victorious husband at the head of the army.